Singular blocks of parabolic category O and finite W-algebras

 Finally, we establish the relationship between $\fh$-semi-simplicity and $Z$-semi-simplicity.
-By \cite[Theorem 5.3]{MiS} in the case where $n=1$, we have that a bimodule $D\in{_{\chi_\mu}\cH_{\chi_0}}$ is semi-simple as a right $Z$-module if and only if $\vp_1(D)$ is a module on which the Cartan acts semi-simply, that is, a weight module.
-Thus, $X$ is a weight module if and only if $\vp_1^{-1}(X)$ is semi-simple as a right bimodule if and only if $\EuScript{F}\vp_1^{-1}(X)$ is semi-simple as a left $Z$-module if and only if $\Phi_\mu(X)$ is semi-simple as a $Z$-module (applying the commutation of ideals past $\vp_2$ again). \end{prooftr}
+Applying \cite[Theorem 5.3]{MiS} in the case where $n=1$, we have that a bimodule $D\in{_{\chi_\mu}\cH_{\chi_0}}$ is semi-simple as a right $Z$-module if and only if $\vp_1(D)$ is a module on which the Cartan acts semi-simply, that is, $\vp_1(D)$ is a weight module.